LucasZapico/utils/README.md

 **Why I started this project**

-Over the years I have had to set up my development(work) enviroment on many computers and by the thrid time I knew I needed to automate as much of the process as I could.
+Over the years I have had to set up my development(work) environment on many computers and by the third time I knew I needed to automate as much of the process as I could.
 Thus `macos-env-starter-script` was born.
-As of 2022 the script is on iteration v1.5 and has finally made it's way from personal gist to repo.
+As of 2022 the script is on iteration v1.5 and has finally made its way from personal gist to repo.

-At some point I would like to have a curl install like brew that just handles everything.
+At some point, I would like to have a curl install-like brew that just handles everything.
 But we'll see.

 ### Some of what it does